 The editor can be used in any C++ project using SFML on Windows, Mac OS X, and Linux.

 I've created a video tutorial showing the process of getting Lime2D integrated with your game.
-There is also a text version for those of you who don't want to follow an entire video.

 If you have any trouble getting Lime2D installed / working or have any questions, please post below detailing exactly what the issue is.
 I or somebody else will respond as soon as possible.

 - Efficient custom map format created by me

 - Create brand new maps of any size while already in-game

 - Easy map configuration

 - Tileset paths, sprite scale, tile scale, screen size, etc